jbanaszczyk/pms5003/README.md

     }
 ```

-Go back to the situation where there is something interesting:
+Lets go back to the situation where there is something interesting:

 ```C++
     case pmsx::PmsStatus::OK: {